pixelomer/Celeste-ARM64/README.md

 ### fmod/

 Contains instructions on how to get the FMOD library working.
-The FMOD library is used in Celeste for playing audio.
+The FMOD library is used in Celeste for sound.

 ### otherlibs/